What is a charter school and how is it different than a private or other public school?

-Students are tested three times a year (MAPS testing) to measure their growth, and all students are prepared for annual PARCC, CMAS, and for college entrance exams such as SAT tests.
+Students are tested two times a year (MAPS testing) to measure their growth, and all students are prepared for annual PARCC, CMAS, and for college entrance exams such as SAT tests.

 Compass students take a college class as part of their graduation requirements.
-This may be a credit-bearing, online course from any university in the country, or a classroom course at FRCC or CSU.
+This may be an Advanced Placement course (a passing score on the AP test in May is required for college credit to be awarded) or a concurrent enrollment class at Compass that awards college credit through Front Range Community College (and is universally transferrable to other colleges).
 We believe that students need to experience a college course before they leave high school in order to be best prepared and feel confident in their skills to attend college.

 Students will graduate with a web-based portfolio of work to demonstrate both their academic skills and their 21st Century skills mastery.
 They will also have a professional resume and a letter of reference from a professional with whom they completed an extensive job internship.
 All of these assets will help them get into a college or university of their choice, but more importantly, they are invaluable in demonstrating a student has the resiliency and persistence to successfully finish college with a degree.